-A relationship with a narcissist can be incredibly challenging, emotionally draining, and exhausting.
-There are many common narcissistic relationship patterns and behaviors that can affect your ability to move forward in your partnership in healthy ways.
-Unfortunately, if you are the partner of a narcissistic boyfriend, girlfriend, or spouse, you will likely end up feeling rejected and alone.
+Signs of a narcissistic relationship are often difficult to spot when you’re in the thick of it, but a relationship with someone with narcissistic personality disorder (NPD) can be emotionally draining and exhausting.
+Common narcissistic relationship patterns and behaviors can affect your ability to move forward in healthy ways.
+Unfortunately, if you are the partner of a narcissistic boyfriend, girlfriend, or spouse, you’re likely to end up feeling rejected and alone from these toxic behaviors.

 1. They Were Once Incredibly Charming

 When you first met them, they seemed like the perfect partner.
 They were sociable, kind, generous, and very affectionate.
-They would go out of their way to show you how they feel and show you they care about you and treat you like a prince or princess (a classic sign of love bombing).
+They would go out of their way to show you how they feel, show that they care about you, and treat you like a prince or princess (a classic sign of love bombing).
 They kept this up until you started to trust their intentions were pure and you were on the same page.
 Over time, this charming attitude goes out the window and they begin to devalue you.
 This begins the cycle of narcissistic abuse followed by attempts to keep you in their life, so you can continue to feed their narcissist supply.

 2. They Make Every Conversation About Them

 The topic of conversation is always redirected toward their life and experiences, and the narcissist may say phrases like “you’re just insecure.”
-They will often interrupt you in order to bring the attention back to themselves with comments about an incident in their past or accomplishment of theirs.
-If your opinion differs from theirs, they might correct you, dismiss you, or simply ignore you.
+They will often interrupt you in order to bring the attention back to themselves with comments about an incident in their past or an accomplishment of theirs.
+If your opinion differs from theirs, they might correct you, dismiss you, or give you the silent treatment.

 3. They Expect Preferential Treatment